blacksmithgu/datacore/docs/docs/code-views/data-array.md

 sidebar_position: 500
 ---

-To make common data manipuation operations simple, datacore provides the `DataArray` abstraction, which is a [proxied](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) wrapper around a regular list with a large set of additional functions.
+To make common data manipulation operations simple, datacore provides the `DataArray` abstraction, which is a [proxied](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) wrapper around a regular list with a large set of additional functions.

 ## Creation